-As you learned in a previous lesson, mediation is a conflict resolution method in which a neutral third party brings the conflicting parties together to talk about and hopefully resolve the conflict.
+Mediation is a conflict resolution method in which a neutral third party brings the conflicting parties together to talk about and resolve the conflict.
+Mediation can be an alternative to litigation, a process of resolving a dispute through civil court, which can oftentimes be costly and time consuming.

-The neutral party, or mediator, manages the conversation in order to help the parties collaborate and communicate their needs.
+During mediation, the mediator manages the conversation in order to help the parties collaborate and communicate their needs.